NormalVR/Normcore-Documentation/docs/room/disconnect-events.md

 ### NativePluginVersionMismatch
 Occurs when the Normcore native plugin version doesn't match the Unity package version.

+### ClientServerVersionMismatch
+Occurs when the client's Normcore version is incompatible with the server version.

+- **clientVersion**: The version of the Normcore client SDK.
+- **serverVersion**: The version of the Normcore server the client attempted to connect to.

 ### RoomNameEmpty
 Triggered when attempting to connect to a room with an empty room name.